 Third parties who might have liability for your injuries and damages include but aren’t limited to:

-- Manufacturers of tools and machinery
+- Manufacturers of building materials, tools, and machinery

 The Statute of Limitations

 According to Texas law, injured individuals have a limited time of two years to file a personal injury claim.
 This does not mean you should wait to file a claim.
 It is simply a time frame someone has to file a lawsuit for personal injuries.
 To find out how this law will affect you and your compensation, discuss your injury case with a qualified Texas construction injury lawyer.

 Seek Help from Experienced Construction Accident Attorneys Today

 Construction workers have protections under laws and regulations that are supposed to create safe work environments.
 Unfortunately, some corporations that rely on construction workers to build things don’t always adhere to these protections.
 As a result, neglectful companies continue to have preventable worker injuries.
 If you are left dealing with pain, injuries, and subsequent lost wages and medical bills, it's time to call an attorney to help you.

 Whether you need to file a claim for workers’ compensation after a work-related construction accident or a personal injury lawsuit for injuries you received as a result of negligence, seek legal assistance as soon as you can.